 - All attendees require a valid ticket to gain entry to the Fair.
 Please print your ticket/s (or show them on your smartphone) and present them on arrival for scanning.

 - Tickets are non-refundable but are transferable to other people.

 - Family tickets provide entry for 2 Adults and 2 Children (aged 5 to 12 years).

-- Swords carried by the public need to be peace bound at all times.
+Swords and other weapons carried by the public need to be peace bound at all times.

 - Permission must be sought when taking photographs of others.